DrKoine Love the text, and she will love you back.

 Stacks Image 468

 We move our attention from the city of Ephesus itself to the surrounding regions.
 The area is not large, so the distances between historical cities surrounding Ephesus (as well as the Seven Churches of Revelation) is not as much as appears on a map.
 For example, from Smyrna (Izmir) on the coast over to Laodicea (Denizli) in the interior is only about 115 miles, almost like driving from New Orleans to Hattiesburg, MS. Other cities in the region related to the book of Revelation, often ignored by tour groups, have important archeological information to help establish the background of both the Pauline missionary enterprise and the Seven Churches of Revelation.
-These cities include Metropolis, only a few miles north of Ephesus, Hierapolis and Colossae as part of a trip-city complex with Laodicea, and the classical city of Aphrodisias, fabulously illustrative of Roman imperial rule in the provinces of the empire.
+These cities include Metropolis, only a few miles north of Ephesus, Hierapolis and Colossae as part of a tri-city complex with Laodicea, and the classical city of Aphrodisias, fabulously illustrative of Roman imperial rule in the provinces of the empire.
 Take the city of Metropolis, for example, only 21 miles north of Ephesus.
 One of the most exciting finds for exegesis of a famous Pauline verse in Romans came from excavations in the Metropolis theater in the early 1990s.

 • Ephesus—Region: Metropolis